palmigloo/eCommerce-website-frontend/README.md

 # Project Description

 The mission for this project is to create a modernized e-commerce platform that prioritizes user experience for a fashion appereal business.
-It compose of 3 differents modules as below
+I teamed up with 2 other Software Developer designed and created 3 different modules shown belows:
-  1) Product details
+  1) Product details - Sai Vemireddy
-  2) Ratings & Reviews
+  2) Ratings & Reviews - Kyle Martinelli
-  3) Questions & Answers
+  3) Questions & Answers - Abigail LI

 # Overview

 ### Product Details
 The Product Details module shows relevant information for a single product in the catalog.
-Its functionality can be divided into several pieces:
+Its functionality can be divided into 3 sections:
  - Image Gallery
  - Product Information
  - Style Selector
- - Add to Cart

 <p align="center">
 <img width="748" height="399"  src="https://user-images.githubusercontent.com/64453175/208263735-327471e5-98fd-46fc-9711-3e738d9ff39f.gif">
 </p>

 ### Ratings & Reviews
 The Ratings & Reviews module will allow viewing and submission of reviews for the product selected.
-The functionality contained within this module can be divided into several pieces:
+The functionality contained within this module can be divided into  pieces:
- - Write new review
+ - Write review
  - Reviews List
  - Sorting
- - Rating Breakdown
- - Product Breakdown

 <p align="center">
 <img width="747" height="532"  src="https://user-images.githubusercontent.com/114783607/208258468-18dc5738-62ee-47a1-81aa-615dc9c27c0a.gif">